Alberta Record

 · Order in Council / Departmental Restructuring · in-force

-Establishment of departments order 2025
+Establishment of Departments Order 2025

 This Order in Council establishes the names and administrative responsibilities of the departments of the Government of Alberta and designates the ministers who will administer them, rescinding a previous order.